tommyNg0530/2D-floor-plan-Recognition-2021/README.md

 # 2D-floor-plan-Recognition (6-2021 TO 8-2021 HKSTP Internship)

 This project uses a deeplabV3 pre-trained model to accomplish an image segmentation task on the 2D floor plan.
+Please feel free to use the dataset that I labeled as well (in json)

 Demo Images: